|Corporate taxes (home)

 Withholding (payment) requirement

 An S corporation with one or more nonresident owners who have no other Oregon source income is required to withhold tax on the owner’s distributive share of S corporation income.
-The requirement is waived if the owner makes an election to join in the filing of a composite return, sends us a signed Affidavit for a Nonresident Owner of a Pass-through Entity, or meets another exception listed in Oregon Administrative Rule 150-314.775.
+The requirement is waived if the owner makes an election to join in the filing of a composite return, sends us a signed Affidavit for a Nonresident Owner of a Pass-through Entity (found with Form OR-19), or meets another exception listed in Oregon Administrative Rule 150-314.775.

 Each quarter, the S corporation will complete a Form OR-19, Annual Report of Nonresident Owner Tax Payments, following the instructions on that form.
 Send in any required payments with a completed Form TPV (found with Form OR-18), accompanied by a schedule identifying each shareholder and the amount of withholding attributable to them.